ch728/squash-gs/README.md

 1. analysis - scripts used for analysis
 2. genotype_data - raw snp vcfs and filtering scripts
 3. phenotype_data - raw phenotype data and scripts used for processing
+4. selection_code - code showing model used for selection